Picture: Litchen community on Alpine rock by Richard Droker. Flickr – ccybncnd2 licence.

 Walzer, M. (1997) On Tolerance, New Haven: Yale University Press.

-How to cite this piece: Smith, Mark K. (2001) ‘Communitarianism and education’, the encyclopaedia of informal education, http://www.infed.org/biblio/communitarianism.htm.
+How to cite this piece: Smith, Mark K. (2001) ‘Communitarianism and education’, The encyclopedia of pedagogy and informal education, http://www.infed.org/biblio/communitarianism.htm.

 © Mark K. Smith 2001.
 Updated June 2019.